 90-95% of cases are considered Primary Hypertension.
 This is when no medical cause can be established.
 There are however a number of identified factors which play a part in increasing blood pressure including:

 5-10% of cases are considered Secondary Hypertension.
 This is when the elevated blood pressure is caused by a diagnosable condition.
-Treatment for secondary hypertension involves treating the underlying medical condition rather than the elevated blood pressure directly.
+Treatment for secondary Hypertension involves treating the underlying medical condition rather than the elevated blood pressure directly.

-If left untreated people with hypertension are 3 times more likely to have heart disease, six times more likely to develop congestive heart failure and seven times more likely to suffer a stroke.
+If left untreated people with Hypertension are 3 times more likely to have heart disease, six times more likely to develop congestive heart failure and seven times more likely to suffer a stroke.
 The following lifestyle changes can be made to reduce blood pressure:

 This Travel Insurance is provided by goodtogoinsurance.com. goodtogoinsurance.com is an appointed representative of Ancile Insurance Group Ltd. which is authorised and regulated by the Financial Services Authority - No 471641.

-JS Insurance is the trading name of Jade Stanley Limited, 5 Chapel Mews, Waterloo Street, Hove, East Sussex, BN3 1AR, Telephone: 01273 773 017.
+JS Travel Insurance is the trading name of Jade Stanley Limited, 5 Chapel Mews, Waterloo Street, Hove, East Sussex, BN3 1AR, Telephone: 01273 773 017.
 Jade Stanley Ltd is authorised and regulated by the Financial Conduct Authority.
 FCA Registration number is 306205.

 Terms and Conditions